flybaseio/flybaseio.github.io/_posts/2015-12-18-meet-joined-node.md

 Normally, you would set up your servers, build your backend apps to handle one or two processes and then deploy it to servers.

 **But hold on!** You only needed your backend script to handle one or two things right?
-The site itself can sit anywhere since it's just HTML with javascript (Github Pages, or Amazon S3 for example), so why build an entire Node.js service and deploy servers to handle those simple tasks?
+The site itself can sit anywhere since it's just HTML with javascript (Github Pages, or Amazon S3 for example), so why build an entire Node.js service and deploy servers to handle those simple recipes?

 What if we could set up a quick Node.js snippet of code that can be called when needed via an HTTP call for sending an SMS message or email or recording a payment received from Stripe?